Natural Treatments for Ulcerative Colitis

 concerned is the B vitamin family - especially folic acid

 if mesalazine is being taken.
+When treating ulcerative colitis is is therefore important to replace these vitamins.
 It is therefore prudent to take

 a moderate vitamin B-Complex supplement and a folic acid supplement.

 There is now some firm evidence that Aloe Vera can be used to help treat ulcerative colitis.
 Recent research

 trial of oral aloe vera gel for active ulcerative colitis

 seems to show positive results.
 Hopefully more research

 into this area will follow in the near future.

 In a number of studies omega-3 fish oil has also proven helpful